2024 South Tangerang mayoral election

-The 2024 South Tangerang mayoral election was held on 27 November 2024 as part of nationwide local elections to elect the mayor of South Tangerang for a five-year term.
+The 2024 South Tangerang mayoral election was held on 27 November 2024 as part of nationwide local elections to elect the mayor and vice mayor of South Tangerang for a five-year term.
 The previous election was held in 2020.
-Incumbent mayor Benyamin Davnie of Golkar managed to defeat PKS-backed challenger Ruhamaben to secure a second term.
+Mayor Benyamin Davnie of Golkar defeated Prosperous Justice Party-backed challenger Ruhamaben in a landslide, securing a second term.

 Electoral system

 The election, like other local elections in 2024, follow the first-past-the-post system where the candidate with the most votes wins the election, even if they do not win a majority.
 It is possible for a candidate to run uncontested, in which case the candidate is still required to win a majority of votes "against" an "empty box" option.
 Should the candidate fail to do so, the election will be repeated on a later date.

 Candidates

-According to electoral regulations, in order to qualify for the election, candidates are required to secure support from a political party or a coalition of parties controlling 10 seats in the South Tangerang Regional House of Representatives (DPRD).
+According to electoral regulations, in order to qualify for the election, candidates were required to secure support from a political party or a coalition of parties controlling 10 seats in the South Tangerang Regional House of Representatives (DPRD).
 Candidates may alternatively demonstrate support to run as an independent in form of photocopies of identity cards, which in South Tangerang's case corresponds to 66,466 copies.
 No independent candidates registered before the deadline set by KPU.